tiandavis/tiandavis.com/_posts/2011-01-27-object-oriented-ruby-classes-mixins-and-jedi.markdown

 There will be cases where certain methods of the parent class will need to be implemented differently in the inheriting class.
 For example:

 {% highlight ruby %}
 class Sith < Padawan
   def inspect
     puts "Peace is a lie.
-There is only passion. - " + @name end
+There is only passion. - " + @name end end
-    end{% endhighlight %}
+{% endhighlight %}

 Here, the *inspect* method from the *Sith* class will be used instead of the *inspect* method from the *Padawan* class.
 Object oriented languages (like Ruby) that facilitate this type of behavior are said to be polymorphic.
 Therefore, the above is an example of Polymorphism.